MSO logic of the real order with the set quantifiers ranging over the Borel sets: Abstract

 \section{Abstract}

-A celebrated 1969 theorem of Michael Rabin is that the MSO theory of the real order where the monadic quantifier is allowed only to range over the sets of rational numbers, is decidable.
-In 1975 Saharon Shelah proved that if the monadic quantifier is allowed to range over all subsets of the reals, the resulting MSO theory is undecidable.
-He asked what happens when we allow the monadic quantifier to range over the Borel subsets of the reals.
-We answer that question in the affirmative.
-Namely, the MSO theory of the real order where the set quantifier is allowed to range over the Borel sets, is decidable.
+A celebrated 1969 theorem of Michael Rabin is that the monadic second order (MSO) theory of the real order where the monadic quantifier is allowed only to range over the closed or $F_\sigma$-sets, is decidable.
+In 1975 Saharon Shelah \cite[Conjecture 7A]{Shelahmonadic} conjectured that if the monadic quantifier is allowed to range over the Borel subsets of the reals, the resulting MSO theory is still decidable.
+We confirm this conjecture.
+In fact, the conjecture can be understood in the weak form, in the language where there is a special symbol for each level of the Borel hierarchy, or in a strong form where the language simply has a symbol for Borel sets.
+We confirm both versions of the conjecture, the former one by interpreting it in S2S and the latter one by in addition using Büchi's theorem that MSO$(\omega_1,<)$ is decidable.